Adaptive-Web-Community/Adaptive-Web-Components/packages/adaptive-ui/src/design-tokens/README.md

 # Design Tokens

 This directory defines a specific set of design tokens that are generally useful for building components and experiences.
 Token values can be updated to reflect your visual design.

-We've found you can get a long way with these foundational tokens, but they don't provide for every possible visual design you might have.
+We've found you can get a long way with these foundational tokens.
+If you have a design that necessitates more control, you can easily create your own tokens and sets.
+Extending the foundation will speed your adoption.

 These predefined tokens exist both because they are a good foundation, as well as they have already been published and are in use by consuming design systems.
 This package is evolving to provide more control in defining your complete token needs.

 ## Color

 Color has specific requirements for accessibility.
-The updated color token model is designed to provide the flexibility you need in crafting your visual design, while ensuring that design will always meet contrast requirements.
-As a bonus, it adds automatic support for increased contrast preferences.
+This color token model is designed to provide the flexibility you need in crafting your visual design, while ensuring that design will always meet contrast requirements.
+This includes bonuses like automatic support for dark mode and increased contrast preferences.

 Most color tokens come as an interactive set for rest, hover, active, and focus states.